CSBSJU/CSCI-310/docs/syllabus.md

 #### Terminology
 class meeting
   * A meeting scheduled during the time slot assigned to the course and during the university approved academic calendar for the relevant semester.
 Such meetings will normally take place in the assigned classroom, however, they MAY occur elsewhere.

 excused absence
-  * An absence from a scheduled class meeting with prior permissino from the instructor.
+  * An absence from a scheduled class meeting with prior permission from the instructor.
 In the event that prior permission cannot be obtained, the student MUST notify the instructor of the reason for the absence as soon as reasonably possible.
 Reasons for missing a class meeting that qualify as